Turmoil in Sri Lanka as ex-president Rajapaksa sworn in as PM

 Sirisena, along with some UPFA lawmakers including from his centre-left Sri Lanka Freedom Party (SLFP), formed a coalition government with Wickremesinghe’s UNP soon after Sirisena unexpectedly defeated former ally Rajapaksa in a presidential election in January 2015.

-The UNP and UPFA, an alliance of several Sri Lankan parties, consolidated their coalition after a parliamentary election in August 2015.
+The UNP and UPFA, an alliance of several political parties, consolidated their coalition after a parliamentary election in August 2015.

 But both coalition partners suffered heavy defeats in local elections in February this year to a party backed by Rajapaksa.
 Sirisena loyalists backed a no-confidence motion in April against the prime minister, who survived after a majority of legislators voted to support his coalition government.